 F.F.U.N. teaches the importance of volunteerism and service.
-All of activities, whether economic, civic, or social, are carefully guided and supervised by F.F.U.N.
+All of activities, whether economic, civic, or societal, are carefully guided and supervised by F.F.U.N.
 F.F.U.N. projects include:

 I. Community Action Project